patelkb99/cs4641-team36.github.io/README.md

   <em>Graph 5.
 Cumulative Explained Variance vs. Number of Components</em>
 </p>

-## Results
+### Results

 In the dataset without PCA, on average, KNN, RF, and SVM had relatively similar average accuracies across the 10 folds.
-However, SVM had the highest average accuracy with the best accuracy being above 85%.
+However, SVM had the highest average accuracy with the best accuracy being above 85%, but this test also took the longest to process.

 In the dataset with PCA, SVM also had the highest average accuracy, with KNN as the second best by approximately 4%.
-However, SVM took longer than any other method to complete.
+Once again, SVM took longer than any other method to complete.

 The average accuracies and their standard deviations for our supervised learning models both with and without PCA follow:

-### `No PCA`
+#### `No PCA`
 - `RF: 0.831286 (0.011019)`
 - `KNN: 0.802857 (0.011429)`
 - `SVM: 0.838286 (0.014802)`